A shrub growing to 3 metres high (sometimes to 6 metres) with corky to rough and scaly bark.

 Melaleuca – is derived from the Ancient Greek mélas (μέλας) meaning “dark” or “black” and leukós (λευκός) meaning “white”, apparently because one of the first specimens described had fire-blackened white bark.

-squamea – is from the Latin word squama meaning “scale” or “scaly”, referring to the scaly bark of this species.
+squamea – Latin – squama meaning “scale” or “scaly”, referring to the scaly bark of this species.

 NSW Flora Online (PlantNET) – Melaleuca squamea profile page

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.

 Australian Native Plants Society Australia – Melaleuca profile page https://anpsa.org.au/genera/melaleuca